IRawal/FlareRemoval/README.md

 - Go to app.py and run the file
 - After the environment has been set up, open your web browser and type "localhost:3000"
 - The webpage will be rendered, upload your image file and click upload
 - The processed image will be given to you.
-Save it in your prefered location
+Save it in your preferred location